datable-be/AI4C_ContentAnalysis/README.md

 ### Web interface

-The API also comes with a basic web interface for both object and color requests, accessible via URL paths `/v1/ui/object` and/or `/v1/ui/color`.
+The API also comes with a basic web interface (GUI) for both object and color requests, accessible via URL paths `/ui/object` and/or `/ui/color`.
+This GUI only supports single requests and is intended for testing purposes.

 ## Benchmarks